OfficeDev/skype-docs/Skype/UCMA/trusted-conferencing-user-audio-routes.md

 > [!NOTE]
-> <P>This solution does not account for the fact that the agent can no longer hear the customer, and the customer might not know that he is temporarily unable talk to the agent.
-For a better customer experience, the application design might require some additional routes to be modified.</P>
+> This solution does not account for the fact that the agent can no longer hear the customer, and the customer might not know that he is temporarily unable talk to the agent.
+For a better customer experience, the application design might require some additional routes to be modified.

 > [!NOTE]
-> <P>If agents are aware that they cannot respond to the supervisor because no route is set up, it might not be necessary to remove the agent from the default mix as illustrated in this example.
-The supervisor can add the agent back into the default routing by adding the agent back to the default mix.</P>
+> If agents are aware that they cannot respond to the supervisor because no route is set up, it might not be necessary to remove the agent from the default mix as illustrated in this example.
+The supervisor can add the agent back into the default routing by adding the agent back to the default mix.

 ## Supervisor barge-in